AQA A-Level English Literature: Comparative Writing and NEA Guide

 Comparative Writing: Why It Matters

 Comparative writing appears across the AQA specification.
 Paper 1 Section B requires you to compare two unseen poems.
 Paper 1 Section C asks you to compare your studied prose text with poems from the Love Through the Ages anthology.
-Paper 2 Section C requires a comparative essay on two studied texts from your chosen shared context.
+On Paper 2 (Texts in Shared Contexts), the second question in Section B is a contextual-linking task that requires a comparative essay on two of your studied texts.
 In every case, the examiner wants genuine comparison -- an essay that moves fluently between texts, identifies meaningful connections and differences, and builds an argument about how both texts illuminate a shared theme.

 Structuring a Comparative Essay